Organizing Papua New Guinea visas and work permits

 4. Proof of Training is a standard requirement for candidates

-Hiring managers should note that training, or the proven ability to train, is now a Labour Department requirement for companies looking to mobilise expat workers in Papua New Guinea.
+Hiring managers should note that training, or the proven ability to train, is now a Labour Department requirement for companies looking to organize Papua New Guinea visas on behalf of their workers.
 This is to ensure expats contribute to upskilling the local labour force.

 Documentation in the form of certified training certificates must be provided to outline the credentials of would-be workers.
 Alternatively, references comprising dates, times and number of people trained in a workplace discipline should be disclosed.